mikavilpas/yazi.nvim/README.md

 - If multiple files are selected, they can be sent to the quickfix list
 - (optionally) open yazi instead of netrw for directories
 - Files that are renamed, moved, or deleted in yazi are kept in sync with open buffers in Neovim
+  - The files are also kept in sync with currently running LSP servers
 - Customizable keybindings

 ## 📦 Installation